Emurgo/yoroi-frontend/docs/specs/code/NOTIFICATION_PAGE.md

 Messages will be grouped by per day in reverse chronological order (latest will be shown first).

-One message would contain:
+Initially, certificates would be:
-1. Title
+1. STAKE_DELEGATED
-2. Messeage [OPTIONAL]
+2. STAKE_UNDELEGATED
-3. Type
+3. STAKE_REDELEGATED
-4. Time
+4. FEE_CHANGED
+5. COST_CHANGED
+6. REWARD_RECEIVED
+7. POOL_TO_RETIRE
+8. NO_REWARDS_FOR_UNDELEGATION

 Each type of message will have an unique icon.
 A group of messages will look like. <br/>